 My instructional course on the Building Blocks of Photography begins January 7th, 2015!
 My unique course will give you the core essential skills to begin crafting consistently high quality images - without having to resort to hours in digital post production.
 This highly popular course gives you those skills as well as one on one critiques to ensure you grab the concepts and can see your progression.
 New for this year I have expanded the course from 4 classes to 5 so that each Building Block can be thoroughly covered.

 Class Size is limited to 12 participants and we're only one spot away from being fully booked.
 Check out my Classes / Workshops page for more details and to secure your spot.

 Have you ever marvelled at the images captured from space?
 Well, like most folks, I certainly have.
 Many of those images were captured by the Astronauts themselves using handheld cameras.
 The cameras they use today are just like the commercially available ones anyone can buy today, but there was a time when cameras needed to be modified a great deal to withstand the demands of space travel.
 As I am an avid Nikon collector, I have acquired a number of Nikon's early space cameras and have built a number of pages on the website that have profiles that explain what makes these cameras so unique.

-Whether your a camera buff or a space buff, you'll likely find the section an interesting read!
+Whether you're a camera buff or a space buff, you'll likely find the section an interesting read!

-Don't forget to check out my Exhibitions page for an up to date listing of all the art festivals I will be at this year.
+Don't forget to check out my Exhibitions page for an up to date listing of the art festivals I will be at in 2015.
 Confirmations for shows will continue to follow over the next few months, so be sure to check back often.